kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 Following the graduation of server-side field validation to GA, there will be a period of time when a newer client (which expects server-side field validation locked in GA) will send requests to an older server that could have server-side field validation disabled.

-Until version skew makes it incompatible for a client to hit a server with field validation disabled, kubectl will need to continue to have client-side validation available.
+Until version skew makes it incompatible for a client to hit a server with field validation disabled, kubectl must continue to check if the feature is enabled server-side.
+As long as the feature can be disabled server-side, kubectl must continue to have client-side validation.
+When the feature can't be disabled server-side, kubectl should remove client-side validation entirely.

+Given that kubectl [supports](https://kubernetes.io/releases/version-skew-policy/#kubectl) one minor version skew (older or newer) of kube-apipserver, this would mean that removing client-side validation in 1.28 would be 1-version-skew-compatible with GA in 1.27 (when server-side validation can no longer be disabled).

-After this skew (2-3 releases), client-side validation will be removed from kubectl entirely.
-(See section on [Out-of-Tree Alternatives to Client Side Validation](#out-of-tree-alternatives-to-client-side-validation) for alternatives to client-side validation)
+See section on [Out-of-Tree
+Alternatives to Client Side Validation](#out-of-tree-alternatives-to-client-side-validation) for alternatives to client-side validation

 ## Production Readiness Review Questionnaire